 But the men who had gone up with him said, “We are not able to go up against the people, for they are stronger than we.”
 And they gave the children of Israel a bad report of the land which they had spied out, saying, “The land through which we have gone as spies is a land that devours its inhabitants, and all the people whom we saw in it are men of great stature.
 There we saw the giants (the descendants of Anak came from the giants); and we were like grasshoppers in our own sight, and so we were in their sight.”

 a.
-But the men who had gone up with him said: Their unbelieving response was a potent combination of truth, lies, and exaggeration.
+But the men who had gone up with him said: Their unbelieving response was a strong combination of truth, lies, and exaggeration.

-i.
-It was true from a human perspective that they are stronger than we – but to say, “we are not able to go up against the people” was a lie.
+· It was true from a human perspective that they are stronger than we – but to say, we are not able to go up against the people was a lie.

-ii.
-It was true that they had gone through the land – but to say, “a land that devours its inhabitants” was a lie.
+· It was true that they had gone through the land – but to say, a land that devours its inhabitants was a lie.

 i.
-Significantly, two men could see the exact same sights – the same grapes, the same men, the same land, the same cities – one can come away singing in faith, and the other is filled with a sense of certain doom.
-Ultimately, faith or unbelief does not spring from circumstances or environment, but from our hearts, which God must change.
+Significantly, two groups of men could see the same things – the same grapes, the same Canaanites, the same land, and the same cities.
+One group (Caleb and Joshua) came away strong in faith, and the other ten spies had a sense of certain doom.
+Ultimately, faith or unbelief is not rooted in circumstances or environment.
+Faith is rooted in a heart that trusts God and His promises.